NielsPeeters96/human-centered-design-2021/README.md

 I made a NS Train date picker for Marijn where he can navigate with his keys.

 ## Exclusive Design Principles
-De situatie
+1. Provide a unique experience

-Ignore conventions
+2. Ignore situation
-Negeer standaard regels
+3. Be inconsistent/innovative
+4. Take control
+5. Offer the best possible solution

-Prioritise identity
+6. Prioritise identity
-Identiteit van gebruiker
-Identiteit van ontwerper

-Add nonsense
+7. Add Nonsense
-Niet alleen functioneel

 ## 🔍 **Sources**